Death and funeral of Bhumibol Adulyadej: Descendants of Prince Wichaichan

+Foreign dignitaries

+Lying in state

+Foreign dignitaries who visited the Grand Palace during the period of lying in state were as follows (by order of their visit):

+Cremation ceremony

+Foreign dignitaries who attended the royal cremation ceremony on 26 October 2017 were as follows:

 Mourning

 The government declared a year-long mourning period for Bhumibol.
-Citizens were asked to refrain from participating in "joyful events" and entertainment for 30 days following his death; as a result, a number of events, including sports (such as the Thai League football season, which ended entirely), were cancelled or postponed.
+Citizens were asked to refrain from participating in "joyful events" and entertainment for thirty days following his death; as a result, a number of events, including sports (such as the Thai League football season, which ended entirely), were cancelled or postponed.
 Entertainment outlets such as cinemas, nightclubs and theatres announced that they would shut down or operate under reduced hours during this period.
 The mourning period prompted concerns from Thailand's tourism industry, which felt that the mood of the country, as well as the cancelled events, would reduce interest in visiting Thailand.

-Upon the announcement of his death, all television channels suspended regular programming and simulcast special programmes from the television pool of Thailand, which consisted of videos and photos of Bhumibol, and coverage of royal events.
-International channels were blacked out and replaced by this programming, and all programming during this time was carried exclusively in monochrome.
-Following the funeral procession on 14 October 2016, the channels continued to air the pooled tribute content until midnight local time, after which they were allowed to resume regular programming in colour.
-However, for the remainder of the 30-day mourning period, all broadcasters were forbidden from broadcasting programmes that featured "any element of entertainment, dancing, joy, violence, impoliteness or overly expressed emotion", nor any non-official information, speculation or criticism related to the deceased King and his successor.
-Most Thai media outlets and websites switched to greyscale colour schemes as well.
-After a brief return to monochrome for the King's 1st death anniversary on 13 October 2017, colour television broadcasts, with the same restrictions are before, resumed on 19 October the same year.

-Out of respect for the mourning, many Thai malls, including all Central Pattana and The Mall Group properties, chose not to install extensive Christmas displays and decorations for the holiday season.
+Out of respect for the mourning period, many Thai malls, including all Central Pattana and The Mall Group properties, chose not to install extensive Christmas displays and decorations for the holiday season.
 Some installed memorials to Bhumibol instead.